dongitran/Wireless-Charge-Optimize/README.md

-# fpass
+# wireless-charge-optimize

-Welcome to fpass, our Battery Monitoring Application!
+Welcome to wireless-charge-optimize, our Battery Monitoring Application!

 This innovative tool is designed to revolutionize your wireless charging experience.